TEXT-Fitch rates New York City GOs 'AA'

 expenses.
 The fiscal 2013 executive budget included $1 billion from the sale of

 taxi medallions.
-This amount has been eliminated from the fiscal 2013 budget
+This amount has been reduced to $635 million in fiscal 2013 and

-Another non-recurring resource in fiscal 2013 is the transfer of $1 billion from
+Another non-recurring resource is the transfer of $1 billion from a trust

-a trust established for retiree healthcare costs.
-The trust has a current
+established for retiree healthcare costs.
+The trust has a current balance of

-balance of approximately $2 billion following transfers out of $395 million in
+approximately $2 billion following transfers out of $395 million in fiscal 2011

-retiree benefits.
-The city plans to transfer the remaining $1 billion in fiscal
+benefits.
+The city plans to transfer the remaining $1 billion in fiscal 2014.

+Together, the sale of taxi medallions and trust fund transfer represent a modest

 LONG-TERM SPENDING PRESSURES

-service is forecast to increase to $7.5 billion or 9.7% of total spending by
+budget.
+Debt service is forecast to increase to an above average $7.2 billion or

 A more notable concern is the cost of pension and other employee benefits which

-During this period employee benefits are projected to continue to rise an
+during this period employee benefits will continue to rise an additional $1.8

+billion.
+Fiscal 2013 pension and employee benefits consume a very high 28% of

+city funds, limiting budget flexibility and the ability to fund other essential

 The city's ability to achieve pension reform or to negotiate pensions with